The Top 5 Effective Methods to Get Rid of Mice

 Learn common myths about what not to do to get rid of mice, such as depending on cats, ultrasound, fabric softeners, and more.
 Use your time on the effective methods to get rid of a mouse infestation.

-Once you have eliminated the mice, make your home unattractive to mice, to avoid an infestation in the future, like cleaning up food spills right away, fix leaky pipes that can serve as a water source, and routinely inspect your home for entry points.
+Once you have eliminated the mice, make your home unattractive to them to avoid an infestation in the future, such as cleaning up food spills right away, fixing leaky pipes that can serve as a water source, and routinely inspecting your home for entry points.

-If your efforts are not successful, call a professional pest control company to help you take care of your mouse infestation.
+If your efforts are unsuccessful, call a professional pest control company to help you address your mouse infestation.

 Safety Precautions Before You Start

-There are important safety considerations you should be aware of and follow when it comes to getting rid of mice in your home, business or on your property.
-This will help you, as well as your family or staff be safe, while protecting the environment.
+There are important safety considerations you should be aware of and follow when getting rid of mice in your home, business, or on your property.
+This will help you and your family or staff stay safe while protecting the environment.

-• Handle pesticides safely: ensure all pesticide products are clearly marked and are kept out of reach of children and pets, keeping products locked up when not in use.
+• Handle pesticides safely: ensure all pesticide products are clearly marked, kept out of reach of children and pets, and stored in a locked cabinet when not in use.

 • Do not use chemical baits inside – for safety reasons.
-In their place, use mouse traps, repellents and exclusion tactics outlined in this article.
-If you must use them, ensure you use tamper-proof bait containments to ensure children and pets do not encounter the chemical bait by accident.
+In their place, use mouse traps, repellents, and exclusion tactics outlined in this article.
+If you must use them, ensure you use tamper-resistant bait containers to prevent children and pets from accidentally coming into contact with the bait.

-• Wear your personal protective equipment (PPE) such as gloves, goggles, and long sleeves and pants when handling baits, pesticides or dead mice for disposal.
+• Wear personal protective equipment (PPE), such as gloves, goggles, and long sleeves and pants, when handling baits, pesticides, or dead mice for disposal.

 Mice are very obvious house guests, and they leave evidence of their infestation everywhere.
-Learning what to look for and where will help you eliminate these pests and ensure they do not return, because once you know where mice are nesting, hiding, and feeding, you set traps in the correct location, helping you eliminate mice faster.
+Learning what to look for and where will help you eliminate these pests and prevent them from returning.
+Once you know where mice are nesting, hiding, and feeding, you can set traps in the right locations to eliminate them faster.

 Signs of Mice Activity:

 Chew and bite marks on food packaging in pantry shelves or cupboards.
-There also may be scratches or chew marks on floor trim or on baseboards.
+There may also be scratches or chew marks on the floor trim or on the baseboards.

-Holes in flooring and walls, just over an inch in diameter.
-You will notice that these holes are very clean cut.
+Holes in the flooring and walls, just over an inch in diameter.
+You will notice that these holes are very clean-cut.

 Food crumbs or debris on shelves, in the pantry, or unusual places – like the middle of the floor.

-Mouse droppings will be left where mice are most active, such as behinds cabinets, under sinks and even in the corners of rooms.
+Mouse droppings will be left where mice are most active, such as behind cabinets, under sinks, and even in the corners of rooms.
 Use a light source to help you spot these droppings more easily.
-The droppings will be small, oblong shaped and dark brown or black in color.
+The droppings will be small, oblong, and dark brown or black.

 Your cats and dogs may know you have mice before you!
-Behavior like barking, pawing, or scratching, especially underneath cabinets or appliances.
-They smell, hear and may have seen the mice.
+Behavior such as barking, pawing, or scratching, especially under cabinets or appliances.
+They smell, hear, and may have seen the mice.
 Pay close attention to where the pets are most agitated and start your search here.

 Anyone with a keen nose may smell a musty scent, indicating a larger infestation has taken hold.

-Finally, live mice sightings are the most sure-fire sign that you have a mouse infestation.
+Finally, live mouse sightings are the most sure-fire sign that you have a mouse infestation.

 Effective Methods to Get Rid of Mice by Major Pest Control

-If mice can no longer find food, water and shelter within your home, they will not be so eager to stay.
+If mice can no longer find food, water, and shelter within your home, they will not be so eager to stay.
 Start by cleaning up your home – inside and out.
-This means cleaning up any food messes, taking garbage out promptly, avoid leaving your pets food out all the time.
+This means cleaning up any food messes, taking out the garbage promptly, and avoiding leaving your pets’ food out all the time.
 Reducing clutter will also remove their hiding spots and eliminate potential nesting material.
 This will also help you avoid a re-infestation in the future.

 Clean Inside Your Home: